FAQ

 The GYSR webapp currently supports Metamask and WalletConnect.

-GYSR provides infrastructure for investors to earn tokens in return for staking in its contracts.
+GYSR provides infrastructure for users to earn tokens in return for staking in its contracts.
 Every Pool offers different rewards and requires a different staking token.

 Find a Pool offering a reward token you’re interested in, then stake the required token and earn rewards over time.
 Check out the open pools here